 Despite inflation, the average middle-class Indian wedding cost has increased multifold in the past few years.
 At Indian weddings, there will always be many areas to spend on.

 No wonder this business has grown into a billion-dollar industry and is still growing!
 Thus, a sensible move in such cases is to make a spreadsheet of expenses and then invest in a good savings plan.
 Let’s understand the different expenditures involved in a wedding.

 In today’s time, couples have the option of choosing between a local or destination wedding.
 Venue costs vary based on this choice.
 From a small banquet, five-star hall to a farmhouse, the costs of venues differ.
-A hotel banquet venue usually costs between ₹25 to ₹50 lakhs with minimal decoration.
-Five-star banquets charge higher due to branding, usually above ₹50 lakhs.
+A hotel banquet venue usually costs between ₹25 to ₹50 Lakh with minimal decoration.
+Five-star banquets charge higher due to branding, usually above ₹50 Lakh.
 The number of functions also plays a part in the cost of venues.

 A piece of advice here is to host small ceremonies at home rather than booking halls for each function.
 Also, while booking a venue, one can always negotiate for more discounts, extra rooms, or other requirements.